-Policies BA, BB Series, BD Series, and BE Series
+Policies BA, BB series, BD series, and BE series

-Texas law grants the board of trustees the power to govern and oversee the management of the district's schools.
-The board is the policy-making body within the district and has overall responsibility for the curriculum, school taxes, and annual budget, employment of the

-Superintendent and other professional staff, and facilities.
-The board has complete and final control over school matters within limits established by state and federal law and regulations.
+Texas law grants the board of trustees the power to govern and oversee the management of the District's schools.
+The board is the policy-making body within the District and has overall responsibility for the curriculum, school taxes, annual budget, employment of the superintendent and other professional staff, and facilities.
+The board has complete and final control over school matters within limits established by state and federal laws and regulations.

-The board of trustees is elected by the citizens of the district to represent the community's commitment to a strong educational program for the district's children.
-Board members serve without compensation, must be qualified voters, and must reside in the district.
+The board of trustees is elected by the citizens of the District to represent the community's commitment to a strong educational program for the District's children.
+Board members serve without compensation, must be qualified voters, and must reside in the District.

 The board usually meets on the 3rd Monday of each month at 6:00 p.m. in the board room of the SFDRCISD - Student Performance Center and Administration Building located at 315 Griner St., Del Rio, Texas.
 Special meetings may be called when necessary.
-A written notice of regular and special meetings will be posted in message board in front of the Student Performance Center and Administration Building and posted on the district website at www.sfdr-cisd.org at least 72 hours before the scheduled meeting time.
+A written notice of regular and special meetings will be posted in message board in front of the Student Performance Center and Administration Building and posted on the District website at www.sfdr-cisd.org at least 72 hours before the scheduled meeting time.
 Board meetings and agendas are also released to the local media.
 The written notice will show the date, time, place, and subjects of each meeting.
 In emergencies, a meeting may be held within a two-hour notice.